sultanalieva-s/sultanalieva-s/README.md

 ## welcome to my github :)
 i'm Saadat -- a software engineer. i have been working with FastApi, Node.js on the backend and Next.js on the frontend.
 here is my experience:
-[Worlds Gaming Corp](https://www.worlds.org), I worked on b2c and corporate automation projects in gamedev industry:
+backend developer @[Worlds Gaming Corp](https://www.worlds.org), I worked on b2c and corporate automation projects in gamedev industry:
 b2c projects:
 1. fortnite.gg — a webapp for Fortnite creative maps.
 2. developer dashboard — a low code/no code workflow automation application, focusing on integrating both on-chain and off-chain applications.